-- Facilities with flow and no nutrient DMR data: The Nutrient Model identifies facilities that are likely to discharge nitrogen and/or phosphorus based on their SIC code and statistics in the TPC table (see above).
-If a facility is classified in an SIC code that the Nutrient Model identified as likely to discharge nitrogen and/or phosphorus, then the Nutrient Model calculates loads for the facility using the facility's reported flow data (in ICIS-NPDES) and the median nitrogen and/or phosphorus concentrations from the Summary Statistics table (see above).
-This calculation step will match the facility flows with corresponding nitrogen and phosphorus concentration for the matching SIC code, flow class, and section.
-If the facility's flow data do not match exactly to a flow class and season in the Summary Statistics table, then the Nutrient Model uses the overall median concentrations for the facility's SIC code.
+- Facilities with flow and no nutrient DMR data: The Nutrient Model identifies facilities that are likely to discharge nitrogen and/or phosphorus based on their SIC code and statistics in the TPC table (see Step 3 above).
+If a facility is classified in an SIC code that the Nutrient Model identified as likely to discharge nitrogen and/or phosphorus, then the Nutrient Model calculates loads for the facility using the facility's reported effluent flow data (from DMR data in ICIS-NPDES) and the median total nitrogen and/or total phosphorus concentrations from the Summary Statistics table (see Step 2 above).
+This calculation step will match the facility flows with corresponding total nitrogen and total phosphorus concentration for the matching SIC code, flow class, and season.
+If the facility's flow data do not match exactly to a flow class and season in the Summary Statistics table, then the Nutrient Model uses the overall median concentrations for the facility's SIC code (from Step 3).

-- POTWs with no DMR data: The Nutrient Model estimates nutrient loads for all POTWs.
-If a POTW does not have DMR data in ICS-NPDES (i.e., no flow or pollutant measurements), then the Nutrient Model estimates a flow for the POTW using service population data from the 2008 Clean Watersheds Needs Survey (CWNS).
+- POTWs without DMR data: The Nutrient Model estimates nutrient loads for all POTWs.
+If a POTW does not have DMR data in ICS-NPDES (i.e., no flow or nutrient measurements), then the Nutrient Model estimates a flow for the POTW using service population data from the 2008 Clean Watersheds Needs Survey (CWNS).
 The Nutrient Model calculates the total POTW flow as the total flow from residents and non-residents: